HuCaoFighting/Awsome-Visual-MLPs/README.md

-# Awsome-Visual-MLPs
+# Awsome-Vision-MLPs
-Collect some MLPs with Computer-Vision (CV) papers.
+Collecting some MLPs with Computer-Vision (CV) papers.
 If you find some ignored papers, please open issues or pull requests.

 ## Papers